 In short, here are the circumstances where being a growth investor makes sense:

-Therefore, if you are a younger investor who can take on more risk, or if you're an individual with fewer responsibilities, investing primarily in growth stocks would make sense.
-Moreover, if you're investing in a stock because you believe it will disrupt the industry, or because the company is innovative (i.e., AAPL), then this may net you more in gains than a good dividend-paying stock.
+Therefore, if you're a younger investor who can take on more risk, investing primarily in growth stocks would make sense.
+Moreover, if you're investing in a stock because you believe it will disrupt the industry, or because the company is innovative (i.e., TSLA), then this may net you more in gains than a good dividend-paying stock.

 Finally, especially for long-term growth investors, there is a substantial tax advantage here, as dividend-investors have to pay the qualified dividend tax rate (more for REIT dividends) on any dividends they receive.
 Growth investors, on the other hand, only pay taxes when they realize their gains.
-Moreover, if these gains are realized in a tax-advantaged account, such as a Roth IRA, then you will not have to pay any taxes on these gains.
+Moreover, if these gains are realized in a tax-advantaged account, such as a Roth IRA, then you will not have to pay any taxes on these gains (after you turn 59 1/2 years old).

-When you invest in dividend stocks you are focusing on generating income, or a consistent cash flow stream.
+Investors primarily in dividend stocks to generate income, or a consistent and growing cash flow stream.
 Therefore, dividend investors are earning cash regardless of whether a stock goes up or down.
 This is obviously different than growth investors, as growth investors are focused on capital appreciation rather than cash flow.

 Dividend stocks are typically more established and focus a lot of their attention towards their existing operations.
 This does not mean dividend stocks are not growing (as the dividend growth investment strategy requires).
 What this really means, is that dividend-paying companies are large enough that they can take a portion of their earnings and pay it forward to their shareholders.